What is PCIT?

 Caregivers often report feeling less stressed and having more positive connections with their child.
 Caregivers often notice an improvement in their child’s mood, learning, behaviors, trauma symptoms, and relationships with caregivers.

-What is RPP?
+What is IFS for kids?

-What are the potential benefits of RPP?
+What are the potential benefits of IFS with kids?